 ADAPTIdance dance interns are expected to have at least 3 years of formal dance training and experience in assisting dance classes.
 Community service hours and letters of recommendation are available to all dance interns.

 Dance interns are expected to be available for the duration of the fall 2023 ADAPTIdance program.

 All ADAPTIdance dance interns will attend an orientation and training session at the Dance Studio at Garces Memorial High School.

 To apply, submit a completed application form (link below- all fields are required), cover letter, resume, and one letter of recommendation.

 KDA seeks to make dance more accessible to greater populations.
 As an organizational goal of KDA, ADAPTIdance is offered to a population not often associated with dance.
-People with physical and developmental disabilities, particularly in Kern County, often do not have the chance to participant in dance classes.
+People with disabilities, particularly in Kern County, often do not have the chance to participate in regular and on-going dance classes.
 ADAPTIdance makes dance classes available with the assistance of LoD.

 ~ To provide access to creative movement and dance training for all students regardless of disability, income level, or prior dance experience